We all have to wear clothes. Yet, many of us are unaware of the real cost of the things that we put on our bodies.

 If you want to get involved in making the world a better place by improving the fashion supply chain – you can.

 You can sign the manifesto on the Fashion Revolution website to show your support and to let big brands know that you support this.
 They will then send you a newsletter with other tips to help you take part.

 If you work in the fashion industry, you can take an even more active role and volunteer with Fashion Revolution to help change your industry, for the better, forever.

-The Whole People Guide to Sustainable Living for 2020
+The Whole People Guide to Sustainable Living

 Overdressed: The Shockingly High Cost of Cheap Fashion

 This is essential reading for fashion lovers who care about the planet.